openshift/enhancements/enhancements/arbiter-clusters.md

 another check to this switch statement to allow minimum 2 replicas for `HighlyAvailableArbiter` topologies.

+### Hosted Control Plane Change

+We will not support running this type of topology for hosted control plane installations.
+We need to update HyperShift to check for the `HighlyAvailableArbiter` control plane topology and prevent HCP installations on Arbiter clusters.
+This will need to be done at the `hypershift` cli level as well as any bootstrap component that can be created outside of the CLI flow.

+### Alternative Install FLow Change

+We currently have a few different options for different needs when installing OCP that need to also be updated.
+Work done in the installer should be reflected on the Assisted Installer, Assisted Service and ZTP.

 ### Workflow Description

 #### For Cloud Installs